Jean-Baptiste Biot: Cream of Tartar

 Potassium bitartrate was first discovered inside a wine container in Iran.
 The modern application of the substance began in 1768, and in 1832, Jean Baptiste Biot discovered the physical properties of cream of tartar.
 The item gained most of its popularity when the French began using it frequently in their cooking.

+Arc measurement

+In August 1806, he was commissioned by the Bureau des Longitudes, together with François Arago, to continue the measurement of a meridian arc in France and Spain begun by Delambre and Méchain (the meridian arc of Delambre and Méchain).